Boulevard Blog

 Did you know that roughly 20% of businesses fail in the first year?
 It’s a scary statistic, but don’t let it discourage your dream.
 Once your barbershop’s been around long enough to establish itself in the community, running your shop might even feel like sitting in for an improvisational jazz session.

 Before drafting your business plan, take time to develop a vision for your business and how it differs from others.
 No barbershop is successful just because its doors are open; the ones that stand out are in the right place, with the right people, and the right messaging.
+The strongest barber business plans start with a clear vision, target market, and understanding of local competition.

 Whether you use Pinterest, a physical idea board, or a pen and paper, spend time refining your barbershop idea until you can pitch it to anyone in thirty seconds.
 The extra clarity will help you create a business plan that attracts funding and proves your scalability.